 Mezuzah Cases And Scrolls

-A mezuzah should be affixed to the doorpost of each room in the home and place of business (including basement, attic, and garage).
-A mezuzah should never be placed at the entrance to a bathroom.
+Many Jewish homes contain mezuzahs on every doorway.
+A mezuzah can be affixed to the doorpost of each room in the home and place of business (including basement, attic, and garage).
+A mezuzah should not be placed at the entrance to a bathroom.

 Learn how to hang a mezuzah below.